DOI-USGS/snow-to-flow/README.md

 # From Snow to Flow Visualization

+A majority of the water in the Western United States comes from snowmelt.
+Winter snow accumulation, as well as spring snowmelt, affect streamflow and water availability for the rest of the year.
+Changes in the timing, magnitude, and duration of snowmelt may substantially alter downstream water availability.
+In fact, approximately 2 billion people are expected to experience diminished water supplies because of seasonal snowpack decline this century.

+This data visualization explores the fundamentals of USGS snow hydrology research.
+The graphics describe important dynamics that determine how snow turns into flow, and the charts show the connection between snowpack (measured as snow water equivalent) and streamflow (measured as discharge).
+A reproducible datapipline has pulled data for the 2021 water year to display the snow conditions as of April 1st, 2021.

+All charts, data, and diagrams are free and open to the public.

+## The Code
+The project is Open Source and uses the Vue JavaScript framework in conjunction with animated Scalable Vector Graphics (SVG) and raster graphics.
+The build process uses the Jenkins task runner and Docker containerisation.

 ## Project Setup
 - Clone the project to your local system
 - `cd` to the cloned directory